 The Wisconsin State Fair is coming to West Allis again this August 2020, marking its 169th year running.
 Hosted in Fair Park, the State Fair is the absolute highlight of the year—every year!
 The fair is chock full of entertainment, live music, agricultural education exhibits, animal exhibits, shopping, food concessions, competitions, amusement rides, games, and much more.
 The State Fair offers 11 full-days of constant activities and family-friendly fun.
-This fair is one of the biggest and most popular in Wisconsin, with nearly 1,000,000 people in attendance last year!
+Attending this fair is one of the most popular things to do in Wisconsin, with nearly 1,000,000 people in attendance last year!

 Event Details & Attractions